InformaticsMatters/fragnet/fragnet-search/README.md

 Currently query molecules are canonicalised but not standardised so you need to provide your query molecule with some care.
-Details of the standardisation can be found [here](https://github.com/InformaticsMatters/fragalysis/blob/master/frag/utils/rdkit_utils.py#L245-L268). you can use that Python method to perform exactly the same standardisation if you wish.
+Details of the standardisation can be found [here](https://github.com/InformaticsMatters/fragalysis/blob/master/frag/utils/rdkit_utils.py#L245-L268).
+You can use that Python method to perform exactly the same standardisation if you wish.
 Otherwise here are some simple rules that should suffice in most cases:

 1. Sketch the molecule 'correctly' e.g. without covalently bonded metal atoms.